Last Updated on 11/22/2023 by Glynn Willard

 Test & Check Your Brakes

-It takes very little effort to test the trailer or motor homes brakes as you’re pulling out of your spot.
+It takes very little effort to test the trailer or motorhome’s brakes for proper operation as you’re pulling out of your spot.
 It’s great if you have an external trailer brake!

 Go slow and apply the brakes hard.

 If you feel any discrepancy, stop and figure out the problem.
-Ignoring it is not worth the risk!
+Ignoring it is not worth the risk on the open road!

-Now for maintenance, remove your brake drums every three-six months based on your usage and inspect all the brake components.
+Now for maintenance, remove your brake drums every three to six months based on your usage and inspect all the brake components.

-On one occasion, I did this and found the the automatic adjuster spring and adjuster disconnected.
-It took some effort, but it was reparable.
+On one occasion, I did this and found the automatic adjuster spring and adjuster disconnected.
+It took some effort to return it to good working order, but at least it was reparable.

-Had I not checked, I would not have known since it’s a duel axle trailer.
+Had I not checked it on a regular basis, I would not have known since it’s a dual-axle trailer.

 Check Your Trailer Bearings